 Adding to our achievements, we are thrilled to announce the recruitment of a coordinator from the New York Healthcare Community.
 Alongside culinary experts and other preceptors, we anticipated further training for MTK Champions in New York over the past months.
 Our projection included hosting two ticketed pop-up culinary events by July 2023, with one targeting the Brooklyn community, infused with health messaging.
 The second event aimed at an external audience, exploring the potential of the New York MTK as a thriving micro-enterprise while disseminating health education across diverse socio-economic groups.
 Both events were successful, providing valuable insights into the MTK's potential impact in the US.

-As we gaze into 2024, our roadmap includes the release of pre-recorded cooking demonstrations featuring 15 diverse menu templates (5 from India, 5 from Mexico, and 5 from the US) on the VLE, scheduled for phased online release between February and June.
-Following this, US Champions will select and prepare a couple of meals out of the 15, documenting their culinary journey to be shared in July.
-This marks the inception of Phase 3 (Microenterprise), with the official cookbook-based digital course planned for July onwards.
+As we gaze into 2025, our roadmap includes the release of pre-recorded cooking demonstrations featuring 14 diverse menu templates (5 from India, 4 from Mexico, and 5 from the US) on the VLE, scheduled for online release in April 2025.
+This marks the inception of Phase 3 (Microenterprise), where Champions will utilise the generated revenue to give back to target communities in Washington D.C. and Brooklyn, NYC, via subsidised culinary nutrition education events.

 MTK EXPANSION TO THE US